AGI-Edgerunners/LLM-Agents-Papers/README.md

 # LLM-Agents-Papers
 ## :writing_hand: Description
-Last Updated Time: 2024/1/13
+Last Updated Time: 2024/1/19

 A repo lists papers related to LLM based agent.
 Includes
 * methods of role playing, memory mechanism and game playing
 * methods of feedback or reflection
-* methods of multi-agent collaboration
 * methods of tool usage or human-agent interaction
+* multi-agent system
 * benchmarks and surveys of the field
 * environments or platforms
 * agent fine-tuning